 To verify success, read the General Status register at address 0215h.
 If MIP is 0, the command was executed successfully.

 Mission Example: Prepare and Start a New Mission

 Assumption: The previous mission has been ended by using the Stop Mission command.
 Passwords are not enabled.
+The device is a DS1922L.

 Starting a mission requires three steps: